-15 Fun Facts About Amelia Earhart
+15 Fascinating Facts About Amelia Earhart

 After working with the Voluntary Aid Detachment in Toronto, Earhart took pre-med classes at Columbia University in 1919.
 She made good grades, but dropped out after just a year.
 Earhart re-enrolled at Columbia in 1925 and left school again.
-She took summer classes at Harvard, but gave up higher education for good after she didn't get a scholarship to MIT.
+She took summer classes at Harvard, but gave up on higher education for good after she didn't get a scholarship to MIT.

 Neta Snook was the first woman to run her own aviation business and commercial airfield.
 She gave Earhart flying lessons at Kinner Field near Long Beach, California in 1921, reportedly charging $1 in Liberty Bonds for every minute they spent in the air.